digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ```

 ### :performing_arts: Creating A Proxy

-Having also enabled proxy protocol through an annotation, because I am using an L4 LB.
+Because of using L4 LB , we have to enable proxy protocol through an annotation.After running this command, the public and private load balancers that expose your LB with the PROXY protocol feature enabled.

 ```
 ~ kgsvcn ambassador ambassador -o yaml | grep proxy
     service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol: "true"